 H.B.
 No. 2894 aims to provide state aid to local governments that are disproportionately affected by the ad valorem tax relief granted to disabled veterans.
-The bill amends the definition of "local government" in Section 140.011(a)(2) of the Local Government Code by removing the requirement that municipalities and counties must be adjacent to or contain a United States military installation.
+The bill amends the Local Government Code to redefine "local government" by removing the requirement that municipalities and counties must be adjacent to or contain a United States military installation.
 Instead, it establishes criteria for local governments to qualify for disabled veteran assistance payments based on the percentage of lost ad valorem tax revenue relative to their general fund revenue.
+Specifically, municipalities adjacent to military installations or counties with such installations can qualify for assistance if their lost revenue is at least 2% of their general fund revenue, while other municipalities and counties may qualify if the loss is 10%.

 House Committee Report: Local Government Code 140.011 (Local Government Code 140)